qirtaiba/speakup-email-petitions/README.md

 ```

 ### [signaturelist]
+Display a table of all signatures collected for a given petition.

 #### id
 The ID number of your petition (required).
 To display a basic signature list, use this format: